 - and … my favorite line from Rev 2 … (wait for it) …

-“If you aren’t a model-driven business, you’ll soon be losing to one.”
+This gem: “If you aren’t a model-driven business, you’ll soon be losing to one.”

 In addition to model-driven business, another term that resonated strongly with Rev 2 attendees was what Thomas Laffont, CEO and co-founder of Coatue, called model-informed.
 FWIW, my keynote (“Data Science: Past and Future” – see head explosion emoji) followed a discussion led by Matthew Granade with Thomas and Alex Izydorczyk from Coatue.
 They covered so many of the items that I was going to discuss; my follow-up to their panel seemed mostly about unpacking their key points onto timelines, along with summarizing some of the more unconventional insights from this column, then projecting ahead into likely near-term outcomes.
 Like you do.